rafaellakeury/api-assignment/src/Readme.md

 Place for adding extension methods.
 It contains the GetErrorMessages() extension method, that converts the validation errors into a more simple message to return to the client.

-## Asignment.API.Tests project
+## Assignment.API.Tests project
 On the API.Tests project there are tests used to validate internal logic of the service.
-## Asignment.API.IntegrationTests project
+## Assignment.API.IntegrationTests project
 On the API.IntegrationTests project there are tests used to validate the whole functionality of the service.